 A federal false claims action may be brought by the U.S Department of Justice Civil Division, the United States Attorney.
 An individual may bring what is called a qui tam action.
 This means the individual files an action on behalf of the government.
 In certain circumstances, the person who files the lawsuit (known as a relator), may be entitled to share in a percentage of the recovery on behalf of the federal government.

-Violation of the federal False claims Act is punishable by a civil penalty of between $5,500 and $11,000 per false claim, plus three times the amount of damages incurred by the government.
+Violation of the federal False claims Act is punishable by a civil penalty of between $10,957 and $21,916 per false claim, plus three times the amount of damages incurred by the government.

 A statute of limitations says how much time may pass before an action may no longer be brought for violation of the law.
 Under the False Claims Act, the statute of limitations is six years after the date of violation or three years after the date when material facts are known or should have been known by the government, but no later than 10 years after the date on which the violation was committed.
 The submission of false claims may also give rise to criminal liability.

-Federal Whistleblower Protections:
+Federal Whistleblower Protections

 Federal law prohibits an employer from discriminating against an employee in the terms or conditions or his or her employment because the employee initiated or otherwise assisted in a false claims action.
 The employee is entitled to all relief necessary to make the employee whole.

-Maryland False Health Claims Act Protections:
+State False Health Claims Act

 What you should do if you think your organization may have made a false claim: